neoncitylights/neoncitylights/README.md

   - [GeoTime](https://github.com/neoncitylights/GeoTime): lightweight C# library for querying info of abbreviated timezones

 ### MediaWiki extensions and skins
-#### Created
+> Note: The following software listed are ones I've contributed to, unless explicitly noted as created.
-  - [StructuredNavigation](https://github.com/wikimedia/mediawiki-extensions-StructuredNavigation): A MediaWiki extension that allows creating machine-readable navigation templates.
+  - [StructuredNavigation](https://github.com/wikimedia/mediawiki-extensions-StructuredNavigation) (created): A MediaWiki extension that allows creating machine-readable navigation templates.

-#### Contributed to
   - [Refreshed](https://www.mediawiki.org/wiki/Skin:Refreshed): A clean, modern skin originally created for Brickimedia
   - [Cavendish](https://www.mediawiki.org/wiki/Skin:Cavendish): A port of a MediaWiki skin originally used by wiki.mozilla.org, with MediaWiki 1.35+ support
   - [WebPlatform](https://www.mediawiki.org/wiki/Skin:WebPlatform): A port of a MediaWiki skin originally used by the discontinued WebPlatform.org project